odoo/owl/doc/v3/owl/owl3_design.md

 The main ideas for plugins are:

 - the `Plugin` class: every plugin should subclass it,
-- the `plugin` function, useful to import a dependency in a typesafe way (either in a plugin, or in a component),
+- the `usePlugin` function, useful to import a dependency in a typesafe way (either in a plugin, or in a component),
 - a function `providePlugins` that allows a component to define a set of plugins kind of like a `useSubEnv`: these plugins are available only for the component